 This is the progress during a period of less than 50 years.
 One can barely imagine what could happen given enough time.
 As mentioned in the introductory section, the universe will likely go on for a very long time until the hypothetical heat death.
 At least trillions of years.
 As of the year 2020, the total time people had spent playing one popular and recently released computer game, "Fortnite", was 10.4 million years.
 The game is essentially a simulated world, although accessed with the rather crude interfaces of screen, keyboard and mouse.
-Given the progress of technology, given that there is demand and given that there is plenty of time -- better interfaces will likely emerge eventually.
+Given the progress of technology, given that there apparently is demand and given that there is plenty of time -- better interfaces will likely emerge eventually.
 In light of this, it's not hard to envision a future where simulated computer worlds will begin to seem more and more real.
 Taking it one step further, it's possible to imagine a future where at some point certain simulations will be indistinguishable from reality.
 But again -- your current perception of reality is just a simulation of reality produced in your brain.
-Ok, so what's the point of this section?
+So, what's the point of this section?
 The point is the fact that our universe apparently can produce its own simulations.

 MULTIPLE LAYERS OF SIMULATION

 So, our universe has the capability of producing its own simulations.
 If our universe is simulated and it in turn can produce various forms of simulations -- then the layer simulating our universe could itself also be simulated.
 Let's assume basic evolutionary dynamics apply in that layer as they do in our own.
-After all, distinguished physicist Lee Smolin has a theory where our universe and its physical laws is the result of evolution.
+After all, distinguished physicist Lee Smolin has a theory where our entire universe and its physical laws is the result of an evolutionary process.
 If existence, loosely defined as the entirety of it all, consists of a hierarchy of simulated layers where evolutionary forces are active in at least some of them, then perhaps we can draw some conclusions about the preceding layer that presumably might be simulating our own universe.
 So, let's assume a deeper layer of reality performs an incremental compression operation that in effect manifests our universe.
 Then, why compression?
 And, why incremental?

 It turns out that compression is tightly linked to intelligence.
 Some even argue that compression and intelligence are equivalent.
 It bears repeating: some argue that compression and intelligence are equivalent.
 Let's then assume that some sort of intelligence manifests our universe by performing the conjectured compression.
 But why would the compression performed by this intelligence be incremental?
 To investigate further, let's analyze an intelligence closer to home: our own.